NAMANIND/Online-code-compiler/README.md

 3. Then cd to folder of this repository.
 4. Then run `npm install` to install all the dependencies.
 5. At last to run the server run the command `node ide`, this will run the backend server of Online Code Compiler(IDE).
+6. Now go to browser and search `http://localhost:8080/`.